 • Fresh Basil

-• 1 lb of hot Italian sausage, removed from casing and crumbled (I like to use half hot and half sweet), Optional
+• 1 lbs hot Italian sausage, removed from casing and crumbled (I like to use half hot and half sweet), Optional

 • 1 cup grated mozzarella